ember-learn/guides-source/guides/release/controllers/index.md

 #### When should we create a Controller?

 * We want to pass down actions or variables to share with a Route’s child components
-* We have a computed property that depends on the results of the model hook
+* We have a getter that needs the results of the model hook
 * We need to support query parameters